Valley Central High School: History

 "Centralization" to the Town of Montgomery immediately brought the hope that new structures would soon be underway to house the bulging classrooms of the three village schools and the rural school at St. Andrews.
 On July 2, 1958, when the new centralized district was one day old, the unofficially-named "Montgomery Central School District" held its organizational election and voted to seat nine members on the Board of Education.

 As soon as the election was complete, discussions about new buildings began.
 In January 1959 the voters selected the Russell Site as the home for the proposed East Coldenham Elementary School, and the Muller Site for the junior and senior high schools.
 The following June, the voters approved a $4.2 million bond issue for the construction of these new buildings and renovation of the existing schools.
 By mid-March 1960, men and machinery had begun construction of what was to become, at the time, Valley Central Jr.-Sr. High School.
 After 18 months of labor, the new building opened on September 9, 1961.

 Campus

 Map of New York highlighting Orange County.

-The building was constructed in 1961, with some additions in the 1990s.
+The building was constructed in 1961, with some additions in the 1990s.The additions that were added was the pool & the English hallway.
 It has a wide lower level and a smaller second story.
 It is joined to the adjacent Valley Central Middle School.

 The building boasts many amenities common to other high schools in the region: a swimming pool, gymnasium with wrestling room.
 For academic purposes, it has a full library and auditorium.
 Outside are the football field, baseball diamonds, tennis courts, and a track.

 Architecturally, it reflects the era of its construction, with long straight hallways laid out in a grid pattern.
 The rear corridor runs all the way from the building exit near the gym on the east side to the middle school, almost a half-mile in length.
 There are several courtyards in the building, but they are rarely used today.